Lack of Parental Permission Forms, Child Assent Forms, and Assent Script/Procedure

-When children are involved, both parental permission and children's consent forms are required.
-For children under age 12, an oral assent script & procedure (rather than written consent) is necessary.
+When children are involved, both parental permission and children's assent forms are usually required.
+For children under age 12, an oral assent script & procedure (rather than written consent) is most often appropriate.

-The Application for Review must be complete and include all requested information.
-Do not include statements such as, "Refer to Research Proposal," or "See NSF proposal."
+The IRB protocol must be complete and include all requested information in the appropriate sections.
+It should not include statements such as, "Refer to Research Proposal," or "See NSF proposal."

-The language in the recruitment materials and consent forms should be age appropriate but not above a 10th grade level (circumstances frequently dictate a lower level).
+The language in the recruitment materials and consent forms should be understandable to the target population.
 Do not use technical language or terms specific to a discipline.
-If the consent forms may be best understood in another language, that version must be submitted along with an English translation.

 In most research, expected results are tenuous at best.
 If no direct benefits to the subjects due to participation are foreseen, it is appropriate to state this.
 Payments or course credit are not benefits; they are incentives and should be listed separately from benefits and risks.

-Methods for maintaining confidentiality of the data (e.g., coding procedures, who has access to the files, how long the data will be kept, etc) should be described in detail in the Application for Review.
-There are further limits to confidentiality when others may directly know the identity of participating individuals (group interviews or focus groups, etc).
+Methods for maintaining confidentiality of the data (e.g., coding procedures, who has access to the files, how long the data will be kept, mechanisms/platforms for securely storing data, etc) should be described in detail in the IRB protocol.

 When treatment or services are involved, an affirmation should be included indicating that a decision not to participate will not affect the availability of services to which the individual is entitled.
 When students are involved, an affirmation should be included indicating that non-participation will not affect grades or academic standing.

-When video or audio taping is involved, a subject must be told that they may review the completed tape and ask that any or all parts in which they appear or are heard may be destroyed.
-Parental permission forms should not offer the parent(s) access to their child's tape.
+When video or audio recording is involved, a participant should be told that they may review the completed tape and ask that any or all parts in which they appear or are heard may be destroyed.
+Parental permission forms should not offer the parent(s) access to their child's recordings.

 Failure to Obtain Permission from Cooperating Institutions/Departments